 Florida is home to three NFL franchises, including the Jacksonville Jaguars, Miami Dolphins, and Tampa Bay Buccaneers.
 The Jaguars and Dolphins are members of the AFC while the Buccaneers are part of the NFC.
 The Buccaneers are probably the most popular team in the state as of 2020, followed by Miami.
 Tom Brady coming to Tampa Bay made the excitement around the team grow drastically.

-The Miami Heat and Orlando Magic are the only two NBA teams that play in the state.
+The Miami Heat and Orlando Magic are the two NBA teams that play in the state.
 The Heat lost in the NBA Finals in 2020.
-They’re projected to be very successful again in 2021.
 The Magic haven’t had the same amount of success as the Heat.
 Although, they did win the Eastern Conference Southeast Division title in 2019.

-The MLB and the NHL each have two Florida teams that compete in the state.
+The MLB and the NHL each have two teams that compete in the state.
 The Miami Marlins and Tampa Bay Rays are the two MLB teams in the state.
-The Florida Panthers and the Tampa Bay Lighting are the NHL franchises that play in Florida.
+The Florida Panthers and the Tampa Bay Lighting are the NHL franchises.
 The Tampa Bay Rays lost in the World Series in 2020 to the Dodgers.
 Despite this, the Tampa Bay Lighting brought a Stanley Cup back to the city.

 Florida Sports Betting FAQ